Days99/ExampleGameProject/README.md

-# ExampleProject - Unreal Engine 5.6 Multiplayer Demo
+# Unreal Engine 5.6 Multiplayer Demo

-## Educational Project for IADE - University of Creative Arts
+## Example Project for IADE - University of Creative Arts

 This project is developed as part of the **Games and Apps Development** course at IADE - University of Creative Arts, Portugal, specifically for the **Emergent Game Technologies** and **Distributed Programming** classes.